Michael Agazzi: Cagliari

 He became the first choice goalkeeper for Cagliari in 2010–11 season after the original one, Federico Marchetti, was frozen by the club as punishment.
 Ivan Pelizzoli, former internationals, also hinted he is the backup of Agazzi instead of Marchetti at the start of season.
 In July 2011 he signed a new 3-year contract with the Serie A club.

 Chievo

-Cagliari and Agazzi did not form any agreement on new contract, thus in January 2014 Agazzi was transferred to Chievo, with Marco Silvestri moved to Cagliari on a temporary deal.
+Cagliari and Agazzi could not agree on a new contract.
+In January 2014 Agazzi was transferred to Chievo, with Marco Silvestri moved to Cagliari on a temporary deal.

-Milan
+AC Milan

-On 22 May 2014, Milan announced the summer signing of Agazzi from Chievo, with the transfer taking effect from 1 July.
+On 22 May 2014, AC Milan announced the summer signing of Agazzi from Chievo, with the transfer taking effect from 1 July.
 News of Agazzi's arrival came just a day after the renewal of Christian Abbiati's contract at the Milanese-based club.
 Agazzi would replace Marco Amelia who was not offered a contract extension by Milan.

 Middlesbrough

 On 29 August 2015, Middlesbrough announced the signing on loan of Agazzi from Milan.